Modern Jovian is the official language of the High Kingdom of

 gender of a noun.

-There are two types of mutation:
+There are two types of grammatical mutation:

 Regular initial sounds: Softened sounds: